Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Algebraic Theory of Defects

 In order for $G$-crossed braiding to be compatible with fusion, we again wish to have the ability to slide lines over or under fusion vertices.
 However, we may no longer assume that such operations are completely trivial, since one must at least account for the group action on a vertex.
 The appropriate relations are given by the unitary transformations

 We have used the same notation $\left[ U_{\bf k}\left(a,b;c\right)\right]_{\mu \mu'}$ and $\eta_{x}\left({\bf g},{\bf h}\right)$ that we previously introduced for the global symmetry action on the topological degrees of freedom in Sec.~\ref{sec:Global_Symmetry} and the fractionalized (projective) local symmetry action in Sec.~\ref{sec:Obstruction}, because, as we will see, these are precisely the same quantities extended to the entire $G$-crossed theory.
-Intuitively, it should be clear why this is the case, since a $a_{\bf g}$ line in the $G$-crossed braided diagrammatics has an implicit ${\bf g}$ branch sheet behind it that applies a ${\bf g}$ action to anything that passes through it, i.e. anything that the $a_{\bf g}$ line passes over.
-Hence, sliding a $x_{\bf k}$ line over a vertex, as in Eq.~(\ref{eq:GcrossedU}), passes the vertex through the ${\bf k}$ branch sheet, and should result in the ${\bf k}$ action on that vertex.
-Similarly, passing a $|a_{\bf g},b_{\bf h};c_{\bf gh},\mu \rangle$ vertex over a $x_{\bf k}$ line, as in Eq.~(\ref{eq:Gcrossed_eta}), should capture the local projective relation of equating ${\bf gh}$ action on charge $x$ with successively applied ${\bf g}$ and ${\bf h}$ actions on charge $x$, as the vertex indicates where the ${\bf gh}$ branch sheet splits into a ${\bf g}$ branch sheet and an ${\bf h}$ branch sheet.
+Intuitively, it should be clear why this is the case, since an $a_{\bf g}$ line in the $G$-crossed braided diagrammatics has an implicit ${\bf g}$ branch sheet extending from behind it, which applies a ${\bf g}$ action to any object passing through it, i.e. everything that the $a_{\bf g}$ line passes over.
+Hence, sliding an $x_{\bf k}$ line over a vertex, as in Eq.~(\ref{eq:GcrossedU}), passes the vertex through the ${\bf k}$ branch sheet, and should result in the ${\bf k}$ action on that vertex.
+Similarly, passing a $|a_{\bf g},b_{\bf h};c_{\bf gh},\mu \rangle$ vertex over an $x_{\bf k}$ line, as in Eq.~(\ref{eq:Gcrossed_eta}), should capture the local projective relation of equating ${\bf gh}$ action on charge $x$ with successively applied ${\bf g}$ and ${\bf h}$ actions on charge $x$, as the vertex indicates where the ${\bf gh}$ branch sheet splits into a ${\bf g}$ branch sheet and an ${\bf h}$ branch sheet.
 The validity of this claim will be established through the following consistency arguments and conditions.
 The quantity $\left[ U_{\bf k}\left(a,b;c\right)\right]_{\mu \mu'}$ here corresponds to a specific choice of $\rho \in [\rho]$, and we will see that the relation between choices within a symmetry action equivalence class (related by natural isomorphisms) will take the form of a gauge transformation in this theory.